ananya1605/Weather-App/README.md

 ---

 ## 🚀 Features
-✅ Search weather by city
+✅ Search weather by city.
 ✅ Real-time weather data using API
 ✅ Displays temperature, humidity, and weather condition
 ✅ Responsive design for all devices